shearichard/djangoroses/README.md

 When Django 1.9 was released in December 2015 I decided to use this project as a testbed for converting to 1.9 so the repository is now based on that release.

 ## Also with Django Rest Framework ##
 I've recently been learning how to use Ember.js and so I decided to use this project as a backend for some of my client-side Ember.js experiments.
-As a result I've grafted on a branch which exposes a RESTful API using the Django Rest Framework primarily to allow me to build a Ember.js application which corresponds to the 'normal' Django interface offered by the pre-existing code.
-At some point this work will get merged with Master but it's not there yet.
+As a result I've introduced changes which expose a RESTful API using the Django Rest Framework primarily to allow me to build a Ember.js application which corresponds to the 'normal' Django interface offered by the pre-existing code.